google/grr-doc/maintaining-and-tuning/key-management/which-keys-and-how.md

 As part of the GRR design, we decided that administrative control of the GRR server shouldn’t trivially lead to code execution on the clients.
-As such we embed a strict [whitelist of commands](https://github.com/google/grr/search?q=IsExecutionWhitelisted) that can be executed on the client and we have a separate set of keys for code signing.
+As such we embed a strict [allowlist of commands](https://github.com/google/grr/search?q=IsExecutionWhitelisted) that can be executed on the client and we have a separate set of keys for code signing.
 For a binary to be run, the code has to be signed by